mdeguzis/documents/patching/patching.md

 # Patching (set of files)

-Generally, it is always good to edit the original and new file in a clean directory, or in a copy of the origianl source code.
+Generally, it is always good to edit the original and new file in a clean directory, or in a copy of the original source code.

 ```